 Periodontal Care in Prescott, Arizona

 Rheumatoid arthritis is a painful and difficult diagnosis to deal with, but dedicated dental care can help prevent some of the negative side effects.
-Because rheumatoid arthritis affects your gums and teeth, you need a dentist that specializes in periodontal care.
+Because rheumatoid arthritis affects your gums and teeth, you need a dentist who specializes in periodontal care.
 The experts at Prescott Dentistry can help you protect your mouth and prevent gum disease—request an appointment online or call us at 928-445-1660 today.